 Frozen shoulder generally gets better over time, although it may take up to 3 years.
 The focus of treatment is to control pain and restore motion and strength through physical therapy.

 If your symptoms are not relieved by non-operative measures for a period of at least 6 months, you and your doctor may discuss surgery.
-It is important to talk with your doctor about your potential for recovery continuing with simple treatments, and the risks involved with surgery.
+It is important to talk with your doctor about your potential for recovery continuing with simple treatments, and the risks involved with surgery for frozen shoulder.
 The goal of surgery for frozen shoulder is to stretch and release the stiffened joint capsule.
-The most common methods include manipulation under anaesthesia and shoulder arthroscopy:
+The most common methods include manipulation under anesthesia and shoulder arthroscopy:

 These photos are taken through an arthroscope to show a normal shoulder joint lining (left) and an inflamed joint lining damaged by frozen shoulder